-Students should find that when the fulcrum is near the load/student, they are easy to push it up in the air, but when it is far from the load, it is very hard (if not impossible).
+Students should find that when the fulcrum is near the load, it is easy to push down on the lever, but when the fulcrum is far from the load, it is very hard (if not impossible).

 Students can draw what they discover using standard notation:

 The lever arm (plank of wood) is drawn as a straight line, and the fulcrum is a triangle under the line in the correct position.
 Use arrows to show where force is applied (at one end of the see saw - also called the effort), and where the resulting force is felt (under the concrete weight - also called the load).

 Ask the students how the height of the ends of the see saw varies as the fulcrum is moved.
 They can measure the distances for more accurate recording of the results.

 Less force over a greater distance (with the fulcrum near to the weight) is an easier way to lift the weight.
 However, in this case the weight will not move as high.

 The amount of work balances: less force over a greater distance (at one end of the lever) balances more force over a smaller distance (at the other end).

 Measuring and graphing the force on a lever

 Demonstrate to students how to set up their lever, while referring to the drawing on worksheet.
 Tape the 500g weight (the Load) to one end of the meter rule.
 Tape a spring scale hanging from the other end.
 Lay the lever on the fulcrum then slide the system to the edge of the desk so that the spring scale hangs down just over the edge of the desk (see photo).